Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Univariate Postprocessing: Bayesian Model Averaging (BMA) and Nonhomogeneous Regression (NR)

-Specifically, consider a univariate weather quantity of interest, $y$, and write $x_1, \ldots, x_M$ for the corresponding $M$ ensemble member forecasts.
+Specifically, consider a univariate weather quantity of interest, $y$, and write $x_1,\ldots, x_M$ for the corresponding $M$ ensemble member forecasts.
 As noted, the ensemble BMA approach uses mixture distributions of the general form

-where the left-hand side refers to the conditional distribution of $y$ given the ensemble member forecasts $x_1, \ldots, x_M$, and $f(y \, | \, x_m)$ is a parametric distribution that depends on $x_m$ only.
-The mixture weights $w_1, \ldots, w_m$ are nonnegative and sum to 1; they reflect the corresponding member's relative contributions to predictive skill over a training period.
+where the left-hand side refers to the conditional distribution of $y$ given the ensemble member forecasts $x_1,\ldots, x_M$, and $f(y | x_m)$ is a parametric distribution that depends on $x_m$ only.\footnote{In the case of ensembles with nonexchangeable members the distribution $f$ might depend on member specific statistical parameters.
+Furthermore, in some implementations $f$ might depend on observed variables or on NWP model output for quantities other than $y$, such as in the approach of \citet{Glahn2009}.
+Similar comments apply to the NR technique.} The mixture weights $w_1,\ldots, w_m$ are nonnegative and sum to 1; they reflect the corresponding member's relative contributions to predictive skill over a training period.
 In contrast, the NR predictive distribution is a single parametric distribution of the general form

 where the right-hand side refers to a parametric family of probability distributions, with the parameters depending on all ensemble members simultaneously.